- Site Builder is available to those using items (Inventory > Items), a feature of our classic version of Checkfront.

 7. Click Update to save your progress.
 Once you've configured the category filters, you will see them at the top of your Inventory page.

 Click on the categories you wish to include in your search.
-Only the items from the categories selected will be displayed.
+Only the items or products from the categories selected will be displayed.
 Everything else will be filtered out.

 Booking Progress BarBack to top